morteza1984/RealtimeHAT-Bookworm/README.md

 ## Copy bitstream

 ```
-Contact InnoRoute to obtain a bitstream for your RT-HAT devices.
+Contact InnoRoute to obtain bitstream files for your RT-HAT devices.
 Copy the files into /usr/share/InnoRoute
 Reboot your RT-HAT.
 After login wait up to 1 minute.